Checking vs. Savings Accounts: What’s the Difference?

-The main difference between a checking and savings account is that a checking account is used for daily transactions, while a savings account is designed to help you grow money over time.
+The main difference between a checking and a savings account is that a checking account is used for daily transactions, while a savings account is designed to help you grow money over time.
 Most people find it beneficial to have both accounts at their disposal for various financial transactions.
 Each serves a unique purpose.
 But what actually is the difference when it comes to comparing checking vs. savings accounts?

 A savings account is another type of deposit account that lets you earn interest on the money you keep at the bank.
 High-interest savings accounts and accounts with special promotions could net you even larger gains than you might get at your local bank.